Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 • Contact Number: (+1) 503-472-2727

 Established in 1989, Youngberg Hill Inn & Winery is a family-owned and operated winery that makes some of the finest wines in Willamette Valley.
-It’s surrounded by vineyards, the Eola-Amity mountain range, and the Cascades.
+It’s surrounded by vineyards and offers sweeping views of the Eola-Amity mountain range and the Cascades.

 Youngberg Hill Inn & Winery 2